Court of Protection Solicitors

 The Court of Protection (CoP) is a specialist court set up to deal with the property and affairs, or the health and welfare, of people who have lost mental capacity.
 Loss of capacity may be caused by an illness, such as dementia, learning difficulties or because of a serious injury.

-The COP can make decisions for those that have lost capacity or appoint a Deputy to make decisions for them.
+The COP can make decisions for those who have lost capacity or appoint a Deputy to make decisions for them.

 Yes, an emergency application to the Court of Protection is possible.
-However the emergency process differs from a standard application, so speak to our COP solicitors in Bristol.
+However the emergency process differs from a standard application, so speak to our Court of Protection solicitors in Bristol.

 We’ll help you complete the right forms so they’re dealt with quickly by the court.